Close Menu

 • Higher Initial Rates: Fixed loans often start with higher interest rates compared to ARMs.

-• Potentially More Expensive: A 2022 study found fixed-rate borrowers paid 12%–23% more to avoid ARM payment shocks that ranged from 0.66% to 1.62%.
+• Potentially More Expensive: A 2022 study found that fixed-rate borrowers paid 12%–23% more to avoid ARM payment shocks ranging from 0.66% to 1.62%.

 • Less Flexibility: If interest rates fall, borrowers remain locked into their higher fixed rate unless they refinance.

-Moreover, the rigidity of fixed-rate mortgages can be a double-edged sword.
-While they provide stability, they can also limit a homeowner’s ability to take advantage of lower rates in the future without incurring additional costs through refinancing.
 This can be particularly frustrating in a fluctuating market where rates may drop significantly after a borrower has locked in their fixed rate.
-Additionally, the upfront costs associated with refinancing can deter homeowners from pursuing this option, further entrenching them in their original mortgage terms.
+Additionally, upfront costs associated with refinancing can deter homeowners from pursuing this option, further locking them into their original mortgage terms.

 Why Fixed-Rate Mortgages Dominate